Good Luck, America

 This year's election cycle felt oddly reminiscent of 2016.
 From the overconfidence going into election night, to the faith that "the blue wall" would salvage the race, to...
 Hell, even the jokes came back, with the "Happy Birthday Madam President" post making a reprisal.
 We're 0 for 2 on those, guys.

 Kamala lost.
 Both the electoral and the popular vote.
 Not even the votes for Jill Stein would have made a difference.
-This was a historically under-performing campaign.
-Even beyond the presidency, there's been an overwhelming and undeniable rightward shift across the entire country.
-And it scares me half to death.
+This was a historic, under-performing campaign.

 Well, what happened?

-Democratic consultants and pundits will be quick to use insignificant statistics as scapegoats, likely find a minority demographic to blame within the next few days, and call for a more conservative shift within the party.
+Democratic consultants and pundits will be quick to use insignificant statistics as scapegoats, likely find a minority demographic to blame within the next few days (Latinos?), and call for a more conservative shift within the party.
 They're wrong.
 Always wrong.
 And if there's anything they've shown over the past few elections, it's that they have little-to-no understanding of the term "accountability."

 But I think there's a couple reasons why she lost.